bombasticSlacks/3-skill/Comestibles.md

 As with [Ammunition](#Ammunition), specialized throwables exist either with larger damage bonuses, specialized effects or changed damage type.

-## Salvaging
-When you use munitions, and it results in a [Mitigated Attack](Terminology#Mitigated%20Attack), there is a 50% chance that the ammunition is salvageable.
-This can be calculated by rolling a d6, on a 1-3 the ammo is destroyed, on a 4-6 the ammo is lootable.

 ## Alchemy
 #TODOcopy